Combinatorial theorems in sparse random sets: Concluding remarks

 A more satisfactory approach would be to find a neater way of proving our probabilistic estimates.
 The process of capping is a bit ugly: a better approach might be to argue that with high probability we can say roughly how the modulus of an uncapped convolution is distributed, and use that in an inductive hypothesis.
 (It seems likely that the distribution is approximately Poisson.)

-Thus, it seems that the problem of extending our results to general graphs and hypergraphs and the problem of finding a neater proof of the probabilistic estimates go hand in hand.
+Thus, it seems that the problem of extending our methods to general graphs and hypergraphs and the problem of finding a neater proof of the probabilistic estimates go hand in hand.